Verification of graph states in an untrusted network

 \end{proof-sketch}

+Noting that the GHZ state is locally equivalent to the complete graph state, example A offers an alternative to the verification protocol in \cite{Pappa2012}.

 \textit{Symmetric protocol.---} Up to now, we have assumed that the party acting as the Verifier is honest.
 We will now remove this assumption.
 To do so, we increase the number of tested copies from $N_{test}$ tests per stabiliser to $\lambda N_{test}$, and make use of a trusted common random source (CRS) that provides the parties with shared randomness (following \cite{Pappa2012}).
 The CRS is used to replace the Verifier's choices and to pick which party acts as the Verifier.
 In this way, the honest parties are protected against a dishonest Verifier who may attempt to cheat.
+While using a CRS is an additional resource, it is natural that it is also required, as any protocol able to verify an entangled state can use this state to generate a CRS (for example, by sharing a GHZ state and measuring in the computational basis).
+A CRS can be created, for example, if a third or more of the network is honest, using \cite{chaum1988multiparty}.

 Such a symmetric protocol is given in Protocol \ref{alg:dishonestver}, with the following adapted Theorem, whose proof is given in Appendix III.

 \begin{manualtheorem}{3} If we set $N_{total} = (\lambda+1)\lambda \mathsf{J} N_{test}$ and $N_{test} = \lceil{ m \mathsf{J}^4 \ln \mathsf{J} }\rceil$, the probability that the fidelity of the averaged state of the target copy (over all possible choices of the tested copies and target copy) in Protocol \ref{alg:dishonestver} satisfies